babylonhealth/ios-playbook/Etiquette/CODE_REVIEW.md

 * If you feel annoyed at something/someone, don't make it affect your or others' work.
 Talk to a friend, go for a walk, meditate, switch to something else.
 * Talk synchronously, e.g. call or in person, if there are too many "I didn't understand" or "Alternative solution:" comments.
 Prefer not to use chat for that.
 Post a follow-up comment summarizing the discussion.
 * Avoid selective ownership of code ("mine", "not mine", "yours").
-Prefer referring to it as `our code`.
+Prefer referring to it as `our` code.
-* Use "we" instead of "you", unless asking for opinion of specific individual ("What do you think ...?", but "Here we are doing ...
+* Use "we" instead of "you", unless asking for someone's opinion ("What do you think ...?", but "Here we are doing ...
 What if we ...?",)
 * Avoid using terms that could be seen as referring to personal traits. ("dumb", "stupid", "insane").
 Assume everyone is intelligent and well-meaning.
 * Be aware of negative bias with online communication.
 (If content is neutral, we assume the tone is negative.)
 Can you use positive language as opposed to neutral?
-* When using emojis be aware that their meaning can be different for different individuals - winking smile may not be always innocent
+* When using emojis be aware that their meaning can be different for different individuals (e.g. a winking smile may not be always innocent)
 * Same with any other media format you decide to use
 * Do not expect your comments to be answered immediately.
-If you need an answer fast - talk in person (the same applies to the Slack messages)
+If you need an answer fast — talk directly with the person (the same applies to the Slack messages)
 * Accept that it's fine to have disagreements and it's hard to please everyone